 Squalicum Creek is a lowland stream that originates in the Cascade foothills east of Bellingham and flows west through the City limits before entering Bellingham Bay.
 The stream drains approximately 22 square miles and historically provided approximately 32 miles of accessible salmon habitat (Williams 1976).
 The stream currently provides habitat for Coho, Chum, Pink, and Chinook and Steelhead (both listed under the Endangered Species Act).
 It also supports populations of fish, birds and mammals, as well as recreational opportunities for citizens.
 However, the health of this ecosystem is in jeopardy.
 Symptoms of ecosystem stress include exceedances of water quality standards and declining salmon populations.

 Squalicum Creek were formerly caused by Sunset Pond and Bug Lake.
 These two water bodies are man-made pits created during the construction of I-5 for fill material.
 Because the ponds are both shallow and wide, they absorb large amounts of solar heat, causing peaks in water temperature that are harmful to salmon.

-The Squalicum Creek Re-route project (both phases) involves re-routing large sections of Squalicum Creek around Bug Lake and Sunset Pond into a new channel, reactivating remnant channels and reconnecting the stream with its floodplain.
-The project also eliminates an existing fish passage blockage under I-5, thus opening up over 22 miles of salmon habitat upstream of I-5.
-The re-route will dramatically decrease water temperatures, and improve dissolved oxygen levels, biotic integrity, and beneficial habitat in Squalicum Creek by routing water flow away from Bug Lake and Sunset Pond.
+During the summer of 2015, Phases 1 and 2 of the Squalicum Creek project re-routed nearly a mile of Squalicum Creek around Sunset Pond into a newly created channel, reactivating remnant channels and reconnecting the stream with its floodplain.
+This project also eliminated existing fish passage barriers James Street and I-5, opening up over 22 miles of salmon habitat upstream of James Street.
+This project is anticipated to decrease water temperatures, improve dissolved oxygen levels, enhance biotic integrity and benefit salmon habitat in Squalicum Creek by routing water flow away from Sunset Pond.